Antony-gitau/Airline_ticket_price_prediction/README.md

 ## Hypertuning.
 Using randomizedsearchCV and Gridsearch techniques.

-After hypertuning, The `RandomForestRegressor` algorithmn improved to `0.84703670178341` r2 score.
+After hypertuning, The `RandomForestRegressor` algorithm improved to `0.84703670178341` r2 score.